Airbnb is great! No Airbnb-alternative booking platform is trying to take that away from them.

 Who is Airbnb’s Biggest Competitor?
 Introducing Vrbo!

 They are most certainly a website like Airbnb right down to the interface which is very similar.
+This means that Airbnb’s booking process is very similar to Vrbo.
 I will, however, give a mad shoutout to Vrbo’s in-platform map which wipes the floor with Airbnb’s dinky plugin!

 Who are Airbnb’s Other Competitors?